tanveer290/Blood-Group-Classification-from-Fingerprints-Using-Hybrid-Deep-Learning-Models/README.md

 # Blood-Group-Classification-from-Fingerprints-Using-Hybrid-Deep-Learning-Models
 Predict human blood groups from fingerprint images by combining CNN-based image features with dermatoglyphic pattern distributions.
 Uses ResNet50, DenseNet121, MobileNetV2, and EfficientNetB0 with an ensemble approach achieving 89% accuracy and strong performance on rare blood groups.

-Here’s a polished GitHub-friendly description based on your abstract:

----

 # Fingerprint-Based Blood Group Prediction

 This repository contains the implementation of a novel system for predicting human blood groups using fingerprint images by combining visual features with dermatoglyphic (ridge pattern) information.